23Ruchil/Blog/_posts/2020-06-01-Thinking-In-Pomodoros.markdown

 Defining the activities on and outside my To - Do list as Pomodoros.

 1. Grocery Shopping - 1 Pomodoro
-2. Reading Books - 2 Pomodoros
+2. Reading Books - 5 Pomodoros
 3. Having a chat with my family : 1 Pomodoro
-4. Daily Office Tasks : 8 Pomodoros
+4. Office Work : 22 Pomodoros
 5. Interacting with my family and friends over the weekend : 2 Pomodoros

 Not only has thinking in Pomodoros made me more productive, but also helped me do a lot more work in a lot less time.
 The reason for this is as follows: